 Turnstyle on Wednesday, Jun.
 20th

-Independent producer Deepa Donde talked to Jain about his goals for Humanure.
+Independent producer Deepa Donde talked to Stenson about her goals for Essmart.
 Duane Allen Humeyestewa engineered the interview.

 (Disclosure: Donde has been both a board member and a judge for the Dell Social Innovation Challenge).